0Cymantek0/blum-bot/README.md

+# UPDATE :

+- New face Clicker working
+- Introduced a little randomness to avoid detection.

 # Blum Auto Clicker

 Welcome to the blum-bot repository, this repo is created to provide a tool or program to click BLUM crypto game automatically.
+Thanks to DarkSkull777 for the main project.

-## Features
+## FeaturesSk

 - Automates the Blum Crypto game on Telegram.
 - Uses the `termcolor`,`pynput`, `pyautogui`, `pygetwindow` and `keyboard` modules for interaction.